ed-curran/TrustBox/README.md

 **[Demo Trust Backbone](packages/demo-trust-backbone)**

-Holds the model defining the trust backbone used by this demo, plus a script to build the model with `TrustBench` and put the outputs in the right Apps.
+Holds the model defining the trust backbone used by this demo, plus a script to build the model with `TrustBench` which will put the outputs in the right Apps.

 ## The Boring Stuff